ehn-dcc-development/eu-dcc-business-rules/rules-runner/README.md

 ## About

-A rules runner is a component to run a ruleset (for a specific member state) for validating DCCs.
+A rules runner is a component to run a rule set (for a specific member state) for validating DCCs.

 ## Organisation

 This (part of the) repository contains (or will contain):

-* Reference implementations of CertLogic for various platforms - **TODO**
-* [General information about JsonLogic](./javascript/jsonlogic) (as the basis for CertLogic).
 * The [JSON data containing the value sets](./resources/valueSets.json) necessary for executing the validation rules.
   These are computed from [the value sets in the EHN DCC schema-repository](https://github.com/ehn-digital-green-development/ehn-dgc-schema/tree/main/valuesets) by running the [this script](../rules-runner/resources/prepare-valueSetsJson.sh) on the commandline.